A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Japanese Tea Garden

 The Japanese Tea Garden in San Francisco is the oldest public Japanese garden in the United States!
-Pay a visit to this beautiful part of Golden Gate Park to see koi fish, traditional Pagodas, a Zen garden, and Cherry Blossoms blooming, in the Spring.
+Visit this beautiful part of Golden Gate Park to see koi fish, traditional Pagodas, a Zen garden, and Cherry Blossoms blooming in the Spring.

-Of course, there is also a tea house where you can sample from a variety of teas, including traditional Matcha, and a variety of light snacks.
+Of course, there is also a tea house where you can sample from various teas, including traditional matcha, and a variety of light snacks.

 You don’t need much time for the Japanese Tea Garden, probably an hour tops depending on how many photos you want to take as there are ample opportunities to practice your photography here!